-You can edit waypoints using the Points tab on the Main Menu.
-The User sub tab, on the Points tab, shows a master list of all waypoints stored in memory.
+The User sub tab shows a master list of all waypoints stored in memory.
 From the User list, you can review, edit, rename, or delete individual waypoints or delete all user waypoints.

 The number of stored and available waypoints is shown at the bottom of the User sub tab.
 Stored waypoints are arranged in alphanumeric order.